Kishorecoder96/sixth-_sense/README.md

 5. **Currency Detection and Output**:
     - If the detected currency denomination is new and not already in the **`currency`** list, it is added to the list.
     - The voice assistant announces the detected currency denomination to the user using pyttsx3 for text-to-speech output.
-### Face Recognition
- Introduction

-We've engineered a face recognition system designed to enhance their social interactions and overall sense of autonomy.
-This innovative technology represents a significant leap forward in accessibility, enabling blind individuals to discern and recognize the faces of those in their immediate vicinity.
-By harnessing the power of artificial intelligence and computer vision, our system provides invaluable assistance to individuals who rely on auditory cues to navigate the world around them.

- Requirements

-- OpenCV
-- haarcascade_frontalface_default.xml
-- pyttsx3

- Workflow of FaceRecognition

-1. **Initialization**:
-    - The **`FaceEmotion`** class initializes with a **`voice_assistant`** parameter, presumably for some voice interaction capability.
-    - It loads a TensorFlow Lite interpreter with a pre-trained emotion detection model (**`modelemotion.tflite`**).
-    - Known face encodings and names are loaded from images in the 'faces/' directory using the face_recognition library.
-2. **Image Preprocessing**:
-    - The **`preprocess_img`** method resizes and normalizes input images to prepare them for inference.
-3. **Emotion Detection**:
-    - The **`brain`** method takes a cropped face image, preprocesses it, feeds it to the TensorFlow Lite model, and returns the predicted emotion.
-    - The model used for emotion detection is a classifier that identifies emotions like anger, disgust, fear, etc.
-4. **Face Detection**:
-    - The **`detect_faces`** method takes a frame from the camera feed and detects faces using OpenCV's Haar Cascade classifier.
-    - For each detected face, it performs emotion detection using the **`brain`** method and draws bounding boxes around the faces with the predicted emotion labels.
-    - It also recognizes known faces by comparing their encodings with the encodings of detected faces using the face_recognition library.
-5. **Face Recognition**:
-    - Known faces are recognized using the face_recognition library by comparing face encodings.
-    - If a known face is detected, its name is associated with the face.
-    -
 ## 2 Software

 ![caregiver app](https://github.com/Kishorecoder96/sixth-_sense/blob/main/Mobile_app/assets/images/gdsc/caregiver%20app.png)